abhijitdalavi/full-stack/README.md

 Full Stack Development

 My exploration and professional development into Full Stack side projects.

-(And it all started with Chet the Turtle)
+intro - Python Web Dev (It all started with Chet the Turtle)

+responsive_design - HTML/CSS that will display properly across devices